LinkeTh/walrusfox/README.md

 Original project: https://github.com/Frewacom/pywalfox

-- This is a rust rewrite of the original Python version, just for fun (and because I dont like Python)
+- This is a rust rewrite of the original Python version, just for fun (and because I dont like Python - at least on Ubuntu 24+ with all that venv hustle)
 - Not all features are implemented yet (setting color and theme mode works).
 - Only works on linux (tested with Firefox and Thunderbird - only Debian .deb supported - on Ubuntu 24.04 lts)
-- Use wallust https://codeberg.org/explosion-mental/wallust to create colorscheme files
+- Use wallust https://codeberg.org/explosion-mental/wallust or pywal https://github.com/dylanaraps/pywal to create colorscheme files
 - It needs the pywalfox Firefox extension to work https://addons.mozilla.org/en-US/firefox/addon/pywalfox/

 ![](walrusfox.png)